+1. Patient is alive at the start of the measurement period and has two or more of nine chronic condition disease groups in the year prior to the measurement period.

+Chronic conditions, except for diabetes, are defined using CMS's Chronic Conditions Data Warehouse (CCW).
+For diabetes, we used the diabetes cohort definition from the Accountable Care Organization (ACO) diabetes admission measure developed by CORE (v2018a ACO-36) as opposed to the definition used in CCW, which includes diagnoses for secondary and drug-induced diabetic conditions that are not the focus of the MIPS MCCs admission measure.
+See Table 1 in the accompanying data dictionary for the specific codes used to define the nine cohort-qualifying conditions.

 - 1. Acute myocardial infarction (AMI),

 - 2. Alzheimer's disease and related disorders or senile dementia,

 - 3. Atrial fibrillation,

 - 4. Chronic kidney disease (CKD),

 - 5. Chronic obstructive pulmonary disease (COPD) or asthma,

 - 6. Depression,

-- 7. Diabetes.
+- 7. Diabetes,

 - 8. Heart failure, and

 - 9. Stroke or transient ischemic attack (TIA).

-Rationale: As noted above, this definition of MCCs is consistent with NQF's "Multiple Chronic Conditions Measurement Framework" and except for diabetes, is the same as the original ACO MCC measure [2].
-Diabetes was added as a cohort-qualifying condition based on input from our TEP for the MIPS version of this measure, and further guidance from CMS.
-The inclusion of diabetes acknowledges the complexity that diabetes introduces to caring for patients with MCCs.
+Rationale: As noted above, this definition of MCCs is consistent with NQF's "Multiple Chronic Conditions Measurement Framework."
+The specific list of chronic conditions, except for diabetes, is the same as is used in the MCCs admission measure for ACOs (ACO-38) currently implemented the Medicare Shared Savings Program.
+This measure has been vetted nationally and published in the literature.
+[2] In brief, it reflects the chronic conditions that most increased risk of admission.
+In adapting the ACO measure for the MIPS setting, we added diabetes as a cohort-qualifying condition based on input from our TEP and further guidance from CMS.
+In addition, the inclusion of diabetes acknowledges the complexity that diabetes introduces to caring for patients with MCCs.
 2. Patient is aged =65 years at the start of the year prior to the measurement period.